Zhe-cz/ZheCui-CA1/README.md

 <br> I use **Unet** to locate the license plate.
 And I use the Scrapy framework of Python language to code the web crawler, 500 images are crawled according to the keywords, then label them manually. **License Plate Recognition folder**, this folder contains the implementation of the license plate location and 500 images of the car license plates that have been labeled.

-<br>I use HOG+SVM to implement character recognition. **License Plate Recognition folder**, this folder contains the implementation of the single character recognition, the **CNN letter Dataset**, this folder contains the images of 0-9 and A-Z, which are cut from the license plate, and I have labeled them as well.
+<br>I use HOG+SVM to implement character recognition. **Character Recognition folder**, this folder contains the implementation of the single character recognition, the **CNN letter Dataset**, this folder contains the images of 0-9 and A-Z, which are cut from the license plate, and I have labeled them as well.

 <br>The system can recognize the license plate in the picture and video.
 <br>Please click here to see the demo of identifying the license plate that appears in the video:https://www.youtube.com/watch?v=TcZ0gQQxhY0